exequielmoneva/randomAPI/README.md

 > - If python3 command is not recognised by your terminal, try using **python** instead.

-Now, you should e able to try some POST requests on Postman.
+Now, you should be able to try some POST requests on Postman.